UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_bianca.md

 Add the content of the public key `id_ed25519_uppmax_login.pub` on your local computer to the Bianca's `$HOME/.ssh/authorized_keys`.

-:warning: Note the standard american spelling with ´´z´´ in the file name ``authorized_keys``
+:warning: Note the standard American spelling with ´´z´´ in the file name ``authorized_keys``

 There are multiple ways to do so.